nakapon/PhotoStudio/README.md

 - Visual Studio 2013 or later

 To build this project, open the `PhotoStudio.sln` with Visual Studio and build `PhotoStudio` project

+### AudioStudio (C++, Windows Platform SDK)

+In order to build this project, you will need to install:

+- Visual Studio 2013 or later

+To build this project, open the `PhotoStudio.sln` with Visual Studio and build `AudioStudio` project

 ### PhotoStudioMfc (C++, MFC - Microsoft Foundation Class)